 - The adjective ψευδης (pseudes), meaning false, deceptive or willful misrepresenting.
-In the New Testament this adjective is used once to describe so-called apostles who were found to be false (Revelation 2:2), and twice as substantive, hence denoting a liar (Acts 6:13, Revelation 21:8).
+This adjective occurs only three times in the New Testament: once to describe so-called apostles who were found to be false (Revelation 2:2), and twice as substantive, denoting a liar (Acts 6:13 and Revelation 21:8).
 This potent adjective occurs in the following list of compound derivations:

 - Together with the common particle of negation α (a), meaning not: the adjective αψευδης (apseudes), meaning without lies (Titus 1:2 only, and again denoting the almighty God).